cs0320-s25/term-project-hang-bahar-daniela-brandon/README.md

 - Github Repo: https://github.com/cs0320-s25/term-project-hang-bahar-daniela-brandon.git
 - We built a web application for Brown University students to post and read reviews of their dining halls and residential halls.
 People with a Brown email can log in and post reviews.
 Our application is divided into two parts: Dining and Dorms.
 Under each page, there is a dashboard of the dining halls and dorms.
 When the user clicks on each dorm/dining hall, a description of that dorm/dining hall along with all the reviews will show up.
 Users can search for reviews and find dorms that match their preferences and lifestyles, like proximity to a certain place on campus or program housing.
 - Time:
 - Our team had a clear project plan, distributed tasks early, and set expectations based on the project timeline.
+Specifically:
     *Week 1: Focused on planning and designing the algorithmic structure of the project.
     *Week 2: Brandon worked on the front-end framework.
 Daniela developed the backend for posting reviews and handled testing.
 Hang and Bahar focused on implementing the matching, searching, and information retrieval algorithms.
     *Week 3: All team members collaborated to replace mock data with real-time data from the Firestore database, integrating backend and frontend components, more testing.